learndatalab/learndatalab.github.io/_pages/home.md

 We make deep learning models transparent, robust, and verifiable across architectures.
 For GNNs, we develop post-hoc and counterfactual explanations, influence-based analysis, and adversarial purification; for LLMs and generative models, we study explainability, watermarking, and knowledge editing.

 #### Join Us
 We are always looking for motivated integrated M.S./Ph.D. and Ph.D. students.
-If you are interested, please email Prof. Park at hogunpark@skku.edu with your CV and transcript.
+If you are interested, please email me with your CV and transcript.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->